coder-lang/Managed_wifi/README.md

 ## Dependencies

-- Python 3.x
+- Python 3.x for collecting data from API
-- Jupyter Notebooks (for data modeling)
+- Excel and Power BI (for data modeling)
-- Excel (for viewing/editing the dashboard)
+- Power Bi (for viewing/editing the dashboard)

 ## Contributors